tfsojon/richinsql-blog/content/post/2018-09-08-directory-searcher-ambiguous-name-resoloution.md

 ### Trip & Fall

-This tripped me up, I fell, but I got back up, debugged the problem and came up with a resoloution, I am not by any means a Senior developer so I wanted to share my findings with you guys so that if you come across this problem in your code it dosen&#8217;t trip you up too, hopefully someone somewhere will find this useful.
+This tripped me up, I fell, but I got back up, debugged the problem and came up with a resoloution, I am not by any means a Senior developer so I wanted to share my findings with you guys so that if you come across this problem in your code it dosen't trip you up too, hopefully someone somewhere will find this useful.